What are Radiology Spotters?

-In the Indian Radiology Board exams for MD and DNB (and in a few more countries), residents are shown a “typical” / “Aunt Minnie” radiology image of a particular pathology and they are supposed to diagnose the case in a stipulated time (usually a minute).
+In the Indian Radiology Board exams for MD and DNB (and in a few more countries), residents are shown a “typical” or “Aunt Minnie” radiology image of a particular pathology and they are supposed to diagnose the case in the stipulated time (usually a minute).
 A similar pattern is also used for the FRCR exam where these are termed as “rapids”.
-Exam patterns differ in other countries but most of these are classic radiology cases and will benefit all radiology residents.
+The same format has different names in other countries.
+Here is an example of a radiology spotter case :

 - Spotters Set 1